jelmd/snmp-export/generator/README.md

         revalue:                           #   Optional.
           regex: regexExpr                 #     Default: '.*'
           value: newValue                  #     Default: "" (i.e. keep value as is).
 Special value: `@drop@` .. drop metric on match.
+        remap:                             #   Optional with one or more:
+          key: val
+          ...

     overrides:                             # Optional with one or more:
       metricName:                          #   Mandatory.